General Terms and Conditions for Bachelor’s study programme

 3.1.
 Cost models per time variant

 The total cost of the chosen programme depends on the chosen time model.
-If a time model is changed during the programme, the programme fees in effect at the time of application for the new time model will be applied.
+In the event of a change of time model during the programme, the programme fees applicable to the new time model at the time of application will be taken as a basis.

 3.3.
 Method of payment and payment deadline